Majors, Minors & Programs

 There are two music minor tracks.
 One is designed for the traditional music minor and the other is designed specifically for Elementary Education majors.
 (Elementary Education majors may choose either music minor track.)

-Dance courses are available to all students and are particularly useful to students majoring in theater or music.
+Dance courses are available to all students and are particularly useful to students majoring in theatre or music.
 Students may choose to complete a minor in Dance.

 The graduate program in Music Education is designed for teachers who want to continue developing their professional commitment and competence.
 Graduate students in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style.
 They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
 Reexamining the development of values and professional ethics, students gain greater intellectual and ethical insight.
 The Music Education Program develops advanced proficiency in the Illinois Teacher Standards.